sanand0/generative-ai-group/README.md

 This will:

 1. Read and filter messages.
-2. Group them by ISO-week (Monday start).
+2. Group them by ISO-week (Sunday start).
 3. For each week, it creates:
    - `{week}/messages.txt` (threaded transcript).
    - `{week}/podcast.md` (dialogue script).